saur-dash/project_06__capstone_project/README.md

 ## Step 3: Define the Data Model
 ![Data Model](images/data_model.png)

 From an analysis standpoint, this data model has been designed primarily to enable analysis of revenue over time in multiple currencies.
-In terms of the data pipeline, the model has been designed to be atomic, each `run` in the pipeline processes an isolated slice of data so that many runs can be performed in parallel.
+In terms of the data pipeline, the model has been designed enable atomic runs, each `run` in the pipeline processes an isolated slice of data so many runs can be executed in parallel.

 ### dim_country
 The `dim_country` table is a static mapping table used to lookup the currency for each country, it has been retained as part of the model due to the useful currency information fields it contains.
 For example, the `[minor_unit]` field can be used to drive calculations and the `[numeric_code]` could be useful to satisfy some reporting requirements.